BasPasut/DNSLookup/README.md

-# Data Communication Project: DNSLookup Application
+# Data Communication Project: Network Tools Application

 ### This application will provide a service that can check the domain name system on the specific URL.
 User can also check their own IP address via this program.
 It can also checks the route packets across an IP network helping you understand your connections to a given server.